-- Whitman also offers 4 semester-long U.S. Partner Programs in fields as diverse as: US politics (American University's Washington Semester), urban studies and professional internships (The Philadelphia Center), acting conservatory (The O'Neill Center's National Theatre Institute) and oceanography/maritime studies (Sea Semester).
+- Whitman also offers 4 semester-long U.S. Partner Programs in fields as diverse as: US politics (AU Washington Semester Program), urban studies and professional internships (The Philadelphia Center TPC), acting conservatory (The Eugene O'Neill National Theatre Institute NTI) and oceanography - maritime studies (SEA Semester).

 - Students can apply their Whitman need-based aid and merit scholarships toward the fees of all Partner Programs.

-- The Whitman in China teaching program, established in 1982, is a program exclusively for Whitman graduates that has sent nearly 200 alumni to teach English at the university-level in China.
+- The Whitman in China teaching program, established in 1982, is a program exclusively for Whitman graduates that has sent over 200 alumni to teach English at the university-level in China.